Best Life: Deep TMS battles depression

-Kristi Miller has struggled with anxiety and depression since she was 13.
+Kristi Miller has struggled with anxiety and depression since she was 13 years old.

 “I would have this intense feeling in my chest like it was so tight and I couldn’t breathe,” Miller said.